hayabhay/django-facebook-messenger-bot-tutorial/README.md

     cd yomamabot
     python manage.py runserver

+Follow the tutorial to setup Ngrok.
+Edit the `VERIFY_TOKEN` variable in `django-facebook-messenger-bot-tutorial/fb_yomamabot/views.py` to include the Verify token.
+It is set to `2318934571` as default that is used in the tutorial.
+This can be any token as long as it matches the one you tell Facebook.

-Follow the tutorial to setup your webhook and get your Page Access Token.
+Once you have your webhook setup, get your Page Access Token.
 Then set the `PAGE_ACCESS_TOKEN` variable in the file `django-facebook-messenger-bot-tutorial/fb_yomamabot/views.py` to your page access token.